Car Audio Grounding Guide - How to Get a Better Amp Ground

 We know a system is only as good as the electrical foundation behind it.
 The amplifier, subwoofer, alternator, battery, wire, fuse protection, and grounds all need to work together.

+A lot of problems can be avoided by building the system correctly from the start.
 If your system has voltage drop, weak bass, noise, dimming lights, or amp protect issues, do not ignore the ground.

 Helpful Car Audio Electrical Guides